-Redlands currently holds the maximum 10 year accreditation from the Higher Learning Commission of the North Central Association of Colleges and Schools:
+Redlands currently holds the maximum 10-year accreditation from the Higher Learning Commission of the North Central Association of Colleges and Schools.
+The last accreditation visit was in October 2020.

 Higher Learning Commission 230 South LaSalle Street, Suite 7-500 Chicago, Illinois 60604-1411 800.621.7440 www.hlcommission.org